 The people were not ready to hear this, to read it in their local paper.
 They let a day pass, then another, then their rage took over and they waited for her, in broad daylight: she stepped out of her office at the Bournemouth Echo on Richmond Hill and was making her way towards the Koh Thai Tapas on Poole Hill for a bite to eat with a friend, when they pounced on her in The Square and took her life for speaking a truth they were not ready to hear.

-And he spake thus to anyone who would listen, though nobody would:
+And he spake thus to anyone who would listen, though nobody did:

-And having spoken thus, the Sacred Sage, unheeded, stood, bare but for his simple robes, forlorn, and smiled.
-He smiled because he knew, being sacred, and sage, that no matter how angry, how furious, how pained and how hateful these humans were now, they were also still God, and their godliness would one day—perhaps far into an unfathomable future not yet envisaged, unknown to us yet and deep as the reach of the Thought of God itself—come true.
+And having spoken thus, the Sacred Sage, unheeded, stood, bare but for his simple attire, forlorn, and smiled.
+He smiled because he knew, being sacred, and sage, that no matter how angry, how furious, how pained, and how hateful these humans were now, they were also still God, and their godliness would one day—perhaps far into an unfathomable future not yet envisaged, unknown to us yet, and deep as the reach of the Thought of God itself—come true.
 For surely, but surely, it is so.

 This post has moved.
 You can now find it here.

 EDEN was originally published in random order.
 Starting 1st August 2018 it is being reposted in sequence.
 To follow it, choose from the subscribe options in the lefthand panel (from a laptop) or in the drop-down menu (from a mobile device).